 B.C.
 First Nations Heritage is living heritage.

 From our stories and songs to gathering places and basket designs, to legal traditions and knowledge systems – our heritage program helps us to understand who we are and how to live.
 We know that there is an urgent need to protect Indigenous heritage, now and into the future.

-FPCC is working to empower communities to protect their heritage through our grants, programs and providing opportunities to bring people together to share knowledge.
+FPCC is working to empower communities to steward their heritage through our grants, programs and by providing opportunities to bring people together to share knowledge.